0x2be/tkRecovery/README.md

 ## tk:

-Since this GUI was made with tkinter, you will need to install tk.
+You will need to install tk with Homebrew.
 For this, you will need to install Homebrew from https://brew.sh/ and then execute `brew install python-tk` in the Terminal.

-## MacOS installation
+## Installation:
 ### libimobiledevice:

 Now that you installed Homebrew, you are now able to install libimobiledevice (what makes the app enter/exit recovery).
 To start off, type `brew install libimobiledevice`.
 This will start the installation of libimobiledevice.

-## Linux installation
-### libimobiledevice:

-To install libimobiledevice on Linux, follow steps here: https://libimobiledevice.org/#get-started

-### tkRecovery itself:
+### tkRecovery:

 There is already a prealpha of the GUI so you can try it out.